Biden's challenge: Breaking through with virus response

 Sanders was criticized in the conservative media for staying in Vermont on Sunday night to make an online appearance with Ocasio-Cortez rather than being in the Senate for key procedural votes on the virus response package.

 He was in the Senate on Monday, and, rather than addressing supporters online, he appeared on MSNBC, conceding that a 2020 race upended by the coronavirus meant "we are in a bizarre moment."
+He has another online town hall on coronavirus later Tuesday.

+The Democratic National Committee had planned to hold a debate next month but has yet to schedule one.
+Sanders spokesman Mike Casca said Tuesday of his candidate, "If there is a debate in April, he plans to be there."

 Biden, meanwhile, has mentioned that he's in contact with Democratic elected officials, including House Speaker Nancy Pelosi, Senate Minority Leader Chuck Schumer and Washington Gov. Jay Inslee, whose state is a coronavirus hotspot.
 But Biden has not tipped his hand on whether he's tried to shape the Democratic response or negotiations on Capitol Hill or whether he's simply seeking briefings so he's up to speed on how his party is trying to wield power.